-Ed joined the Vorys Law Firm as a state and local tax accountant in June 2010.
-His current duties include the review, research and analysis of client documentation, records and electronic downloads related to Ohio sales and use tax compliance matters; Ohio sales and use tax rules; regulations and reporting procedures; Ohio Department of Taxation audit policy pronouncements and procedures; client representation and management of sales and use tax audit and refund projects through resolution and completion; and providing detailed analysis of prospective client compliance matters and summarizing the results of those analyses for strategic audit and compliance planning to minimize future audit risks and tax assessment exposure.
+Ed joined Vorys as a state and local tax accountant in June 2010.
+His current duties include the review, research and analysis of client documentation, records and electronic downloads related to Ohio sales and use tax compliance matters; Ohio sales and use tax rules; regulations and reporting procedures; Ohio Department of Taxation Audit Division policy pronouncements and procedures; client representation and management of Ohio sales and use tax audit and refund projects through resolution and completion; and providing detailed analysis of prospective client compliance matters and summarizing the results of those analyses for strategic audit and compliance planning to minimize future audit risks and tax assessment exposure.

-Additionally, analysis of client information can also pertain to client appeals of Ohio sales and use tax petitions along with provision of detailed reports supporting, documenting and quantifying such issues; assistance in the preparation and presentation of such documentation to be included as exhibit materials and utilized in support of legal positions argued by Vorys attorneys at administrative review hearings of client audit matters on appeal within the Legal Division of the Ohio Department of Taxation, as well as audit settlement negotiations conducted during the administrative review process through continued appeal to the Ohio Board of Tax Appeals.
+Additionally, analysis of client information can also pertain to client appeals of Ohio sales and use tax petitions along with provision of detailed reports supporting, documenting and quantifying such issues; assistance in the preparation and presentation of such documentation to be included as exhibit materials and utilized in support of legal positions argued by Vorys attorneys at administrative review hearings of client audit matters on appeal within the Legal Division of the Ohio Department of Taxation, as well as audit settlement negotiations conducted during the administrative review process and with representatives for the Ohio Attorney General’s Office through continued appeal to the Ohio Board of Tax Appeals.